lucashaley/UnityTeaching/Archive/Week_12b_EnemySoldier.md

 -	Select the **TriggerSphere** and make sure the **This Soldier** reference is connected.

-  The This Soldier reference refers to the parenting Soldier object in the Heirarchy.
+  The This Soldier reference refers to the parenting Soldier object in the Hierarchy.

 ![Rectangle_70715.png](images/Rectangle_70715.png)